 Predicates express properties.
 On the classic notion, also known as Leibniz’ Law, an individual object has essential properties that make it differ from all other existing objects.
 In mainstream metaphysics, existence itself is not considered a property.
 It would be very strange to say: “This article possesses the qualities ‘clear’, ‘short’ and ‘interesting’, and it is ‘existing’.

-According to some philosophers, individuals exist because we have sensory impressions of them.
-Others however hold that everything that can be conceived exists, even if it lacks time-and-place related properties, like a centaur or a dragon.
+According to some philosophers, particulars exist because we have sensory impressions of them.
+Others hold that everything that can be conceived exists, even if it lacks time-and-place related properties, like a centaur or a dragon.
 Between these two there are two more categories: facts and occurrences.
 To these, the property ‘exists’ adds nothing either.
 “It is true that the table is brown” or “It is a fact that the table is brown” is only a superfluous confirmation of “The table is brown”.
-And if I write an article, there is no plus in saying that the act of my writing truly happens.

 Speaking of truth and existence, circular reasoning is luring.
 Discussing sentences like “It is true that Santa Claus does not exist” might keep this article going for quite some time, but if we change the statement to “It is true that truth does not exist”, it becomes obvious that this approach won’t take us very far…